19hours/sg-statutes/Acts/Income Tax Act.md

 Deduction for contributions under Supplementary Retirement Scheme

-(o) has contributed to an SRS account with an SRS operator, there shall be allowed a deduction of the amount of such contribution up to the amount of the SRS contribution cap applicable to him as determined in accordance with regulations made under section 10L(11), except that no deduction shall be allowed if —
+(o) has contributed by himself or by his employer on his behalf to an SRS account with an SRS operator, there shall be allowed a deduction of the amount of such contribution up to the amount of the SRS contribution cap applicable to him as determined in accordance with regulations made under section 10L(11), except that no deduction shall be allowed if —

 (i) his SRS account is suspended as at 31st December of the year immediately preceding the year of assessment under regulations made under section 10L; or